 An official transcript is a copy of your permanent academic record.
 It is signed by the registrar and has the college seal placed over the signature.
 Your transcript will be released only on your written request, accompanied by your signature.

 You can also request a transcript electronically via Parchment.
-This allows you to send a paper copy of your transcript or an electronic copy via email.
+This allows you to send a paper copy of your transcript or an electronic copy via secure email.
 The electronic copy of your transcript is considered official and is encrypted for security.
-There is an additional $2.50 fee for this service.
-If you have any questions about this new transcript service, please call us at (509) 682-6836 or email us at firstname.lastname@example.org.
+Each transcript is $10, followed with an additional $2.50 service fee.
+Other delivery options are available online as well.
+If you have any questions about this transcript service, call us at (509) 682-6806 or email us at firstname.lastname@example.org.
 Once you go to the Parchment website, you will create an account with Parchment, and you will be able to see when we send your transcript, and when the recipient views the transcript.

 You may request an evaluation of your transcripts at any time.
 It is important to do so to verify how far along you are to earning your degree or certificate and what classes you have left to take.
-To request an evaluation, complete the evaluation request form (Academic Program Evaluation or Vocational Program Evaluation) and return it to the transcript evaluator in student development.
-Please be sure to include your SID or SSN on the form and remember to sign it.
+To request an evaluation, complete the evaluation request form (Academic Program Evaluation or Vocational Program Evaluation) and return it to the transcript evaluator in the Admissions/Registration Office.
+Be sure to include your ctcLink ID number, or your SID or SSN on the form and remember to sign it.
 We can’t process the request without your signature.